Recover Files From a Formatted Hard Drive

 How to Recover a Formatted Hard Drive

-Having read our article up to this point, you likely know whether or not you can recover data from your hard drive.
-Unlike other types of data loss, recovering data from formatted drives necessitates the use of data recovery software tools.
-Unfortunately, the internet is filled with conflicting information on the available tools, making it difficult to choose reliable software.
+By now, you probably have a good idea whether you can recover data from your hard drive.
+Unlike some other types of data loss, recovering data from formatted drives requires specialized data recovery software.
+Unfortunately, the internet is filled with conflicting information on the available tools, which might make it difficult to choose reliable software.

 We tested each tool using clones of the same hard drive and the same computer.
 This approach allows us to objectively share our findings.
 We first quickly formatted all of the hard drives before using the recovery software.
 Read on to learn how it all worked out!